Seneca-ICTOER/Intro2C/docs/F-Refinements/two-dimensional-arrays.md

 ## Order

-The C language stores the elements of a two-dimensional array in row-major order: the first row, column-element by column-element, then the second row, column-element by column-element, then the third row, etc..
+The C language stores the elements of a two-dimensional array in `row-major` order: the first row, **column-element by column-element**, then the second row, column-element by column-element, then the third row, etc..

 For example, the elements of the array: